avishaan/codehatcher.github.io/_posts/2020-08-29-hyperparameter-tuning-model-optimization.md

 For models that may take multiple days to run, a "do it by hand" approach can be a viable option

 ### Decay Functions
 Different decay rate functions *could* also be considered a hyperparameter to be changed.
-Iterating through different functions would likely be in a random order.
+Iterating through different functions would likely be in random order.
 #### Exponential
 \\[ \alpha_d = 0.95^{\text{epoch_num}}\alpha \\]
 \\[ \alpha_d = \frac{k}{\sqrt{\text{epoch_num}}}\alpha \; \text{or} \; \frac{k}{\sqrt{t}}\alpha \\]